No, even that’s not right,

 By the way, these Discover-Your-Ancestry DNA kit companies are scientific frauds.
 While accurate enough for identifying close familial relationships, tests run for identical twins often have huge differences in who their ancestors are said to be; nor will two different companies give similar results; nor will any company yield the same ancestry on two different tests for the same person.
 For a scientific rationale on why this “ancestry” approach to DNA analysis is bogus, check out Adam Rutherford’s A Brief History of Everyone Who Ever Lived.
 Highly recommended.
 I enjoyed it immensely.

-Thank you for reading NPE’s.
+Thank you for reading Non-parental events.
 I humbly appreciate your visiting the Book of Pain, and as always, I look forward to your comments.

 The photograph was taken in on my way to work one sunny morning after an ice storm.
 To see my photography blog, please visit the Book of Bokeh.